To get started quickly with Commander, here are the main tasks:

 Other videos cover tasks such as VM naming and reporting.

-Go to our Technical Support Knowledge Base to find articles designed to assist users and administrators during each stage of your engagement:
+Go to the Embotics Support website to access the Technical Support Knowledge Base and find articles designed to assist users and administrators.
+The Support webite also provides access archived documentation.

 Check your License Agreement for the support terms.